Frequently Asked Questions

 We all need different things, and I am not the right organizer for every client.
 I operate from a specific trauma-sensitive and Neurodivergent perspective where I believe organizing work is healing work, and that there is no right or wrong answer.
 There’s a delicate balance between helping and pushing, and I take that very seriously.
 I’m here to hold you accountable to your goals, not my own, and help you develop clarity about what you want and what’s getting in the way.

 Some clients have given me feedback that they want more direction or opinions, in which case I recommend searching the NAPO or ICD directory for a better fit.
+The same goes for clients who identify with hoarding disorder - I am not trained in working with hoarding specifically, so will do what i can to refer you to a more qualified professional.

 Anything else?